 Check your AI visibility signals: Our free AI Search Readiness Audit checks whether your structured data, llms.txt, and bot access are set up for AI platforms like Claude, ChatGPT, and Perplexity.
 Takes 10 seconds.

 Optimizing for Claude is not an isolated effort.
 The signals that make Claude more likely to mention your business, including authoritative web presence, consistent information, strong third-party coverage, and verifiable claims, are the same signals that drive visibility in ChatGPT, Perplexity, and Google AI Overviews.
-A comprehensive AI visibility strategy addresses all of these platforms simultaneously.
+A complete AI visibility strategy addresses all of these platforms simultaneously.

-Research and Further Reading
+Research and further reading

 Anthropic publishes detailed information about its training methodology and safety philosophy directly on its research pages.
 Understanding why Claude behaves conservatively around unverified claims, and why it prefers institutional sources, starts there.
 You can review those publications at Anthropic's research hub.
 For a complementary technical perspective on how retrieval and ranking systems process web content, the information retrieval preprints at arXiv's cs.IR section are updated continuously and cover the academic work that informs how systems like Claude weight and select training data.

 The trust dimension matters too.
-A March 2025 Pew Research study on how the US public and AI experts view artificial intelligence found that Americans are increasingly using AI tools to make real decisions, including evaluating service providers and professionals, while simultaneously expressing concern about accuracy and bias.
+A recent Pew Research study on how the US public and AI experts view artificial intelligence found that Americans are increasingly using AI tools to make real decisions, including evaluating service providers and professionals, while simultaneously expressing concern about accuracy and bias.
 That tension is exactly why Claude's conservative, evidence-first design exists, and why businesses that build verifiable, consistent digital footprints benefit disproportionately.
 The same credibility signals that make a journalist trust a source make an AI model confident enough to cite one.

 Google has published its own thinking on how AI-assisted search features select and present content in its Search Central AI features guidance.
 While Claude and Google's systems are distinct, the underlying principles, clarity of entity definition, authoritative cross-referencing, and consistent structured data, apply across both environments.
 For businesses in regulated industries where privacy or data handling is part of your reputation, the FTC's privacy and security guidance for businesses is worth reviewing as a baseline, since demonstrated compliance is itself a credibility signal that surfaces in third-party coverage.